kuedonn/frontend-exericses/README.md

 # frontend-exericses

-Practising CSS, HTML, Javascript and learning new skills with frontend mentor challenges.
+Practising CSS, HTML, Javascript and learning new skills personal wannabe challenges and more.